 A Canadian country singer whose smooth baritone and train-song rhythms carried him from Nova Scotia poverty to the Grand Ole Opry's inner circle.

-Hank Snow’s story is a hardscrabble odyssey set to a steady, chugging beat.
+Hank Snow's 1950 hit 'I'm Moving On' spent 44 weeks on the charts and opened the doors of Nashville's Grand Ole Opry.
 Born in a small Nova Scotia fishing village, his childhood was marked by poverty and abuse, leading him to run away to work on fishing schooners as a pre-teen.
-A cheap mail-order guitar became his escape, and he modeled his early style on the lonely yodel of Jimmie Rodgers.
-For years he barnstormed across Canada, a relentless self-promoter playing radio stations and dance halls.
-His big break was the relentless ‘I’m Moving On,’ a 1950 hit that spent 44 weeks on the charts and finally opened the doors of Nashville’s Grand Ole Opry.
-Unlike many of his peers, Snow maintained a meticulous control over his business affairs, founding his own publishing company and cultivating a polished, almost pop-leaning sound within the country framework.
-His influence extended to mentoring a young Elvis Presley, whom he brought on tour, and his catalog of travel anthems, most famously ‘I’ve Been Everywhere,’ cemented his image as the restless, rolling troubadour of North American roots music.
+A cheap mail-order guitar became his escape, and he modeled his early style on the yodel of Jimmie Rodgers.
+For years he barnstormed across Canada, playing radio stations and dance halls.
+He maintained meticulous control over his business affairs, founding his own publishing company and cultivating a polished sound within country music.
+He mentored a young Elvis Presley, bringing him on tour.
+Snow was born in 1914 and died in 1999.

 1901–1927